h2oai/deepwater/README.md

 * AWS Region: US East (N. Virginia)
 * Recommended instance type: p2.xlarge

 The AMI image contains the Docker Image described below.
-Once started, login and start the docker image, either with the provided shell script or with `nvidia-docker run -it --net host opsh2oai/h2o-deepwater`.
+Once started, login to the shell prompt.
+It's a good idea to update the docker image with `docker pull opsh2oai/h2o-deepwater` to ensure that you have the most recent version.
+Then start the docker image, either with the provided shell script or with `nvidia-docker run -it --net host opsh2oai/h2o-deepwater`.

 Start H2O with `java -Xmx30g -jar /opt/h2o.jar &`.
 Connect to port 54321.